jimmyNicholas/next-annoying-piano/README.md

 TAP is an experimental digital piano that dynamically alters pitch during performance, creating emergent compositions through real-time note manipulation.
 This instrument challenges traditional piano paradigms by introducing controlled unpredictability into the playing experience, enabling musicians and sound artists to explore new territories of non-idiomatic improvisation and algorithmic composition.

 ### Key Features
-- Has multiple ways to play
-    - Mouse
-    - Keyboard
-    - External MIDI controller
+- Supports mouse, keyboard and external MIDI controller inputs
 - Supports MIDI file upload and playback
 - Has a choice of dynamic ways to alter the pitch
     - Swap
     - Gravity
     - Move
 - Provides a range of modifiable effects

 ### Built With
 - Frontend: React, TailwindCSS